- Where are games played?

 Q: My child was born in the summer of 2006 - why are the dates different?

-A: Little League adjusted the League Year cutoffs several years ago from April 30 to August 31, so children born in the summer of 2006 will be considered league age 12 and will play in the Majors for the Fall 2017/Spring 2018 seasons.
+A: Little League adjusted the League Year cutoffs several years ago from April 30 to August 31, so children born in the summer of 2006 will be considered league age 13 and will play in the Juniors for the Fall 2018/Spring 2019 seasons.

 Q: My child is 11 and has never played baseball before - is it too late to begin playing?